metabrainz/picard-plugins/plugins/classical_extras/Readme.md

       - album_composers : List of composers who are also album artists
       - album_composer_lastnames : Last names of composers of ANY track on the album who are also album artists.
 This is the source used to prefix the album name (when that option is selected).
       - support_performers : Sub-list of soloist_names who are NOT album artists
-      - composer : Note that, if "Fix cyrillic names" in the last section is checked, this is based on sort name, to avoid non-latin language problems (if translation is not already made via locale choices).
+      - composers : Note that, if "Fix cyrillic names" in the last section is checked, this is based on sort name, to avoid non-latin language problems (if translation is not already made via locale choices).
-      - conductor : Note that, if "Fix cyrillic names" in the last section is checked, this is based on sort name, to avoid non-latin language problems (if translation is not already made via locale choices).
+      - conductors : Note that, if "Fix cyrillic names" in the last section is checked, this is based on sort name, to avoid non-latin language problems (if translation is not already made via locale choices).
+	  Note that the Classical Extras sources for composers and conductors are spelled in the plural (to differentiate from the native Picard tags)

       The last item in the drop-down list is "work_type" which only has content if the "Infer work types" box in the last coloured section is checked.
 Any Picard tag names can also be typed in as sources.
 Hidden variables may also be used.
 Any source names which are not recognised will be treated as string constants; blanks may also be used.

     * **Tags**:
 Enter the (comma-separated) tag names into which the sources should be written (case sensitive).
 Note that this will result in the source data being APPENDED in the tag - it will not overwrite the existing contents.
 Check "Conditional?" if the tag is only to be updated if it is previously blank.
 The lines will be applied in the order shown.
 Users should be able to achieve most requirements via a combination of blanking tags, using the right source order and "conditional" flags.
 For example, to overwrite a tag sourced from "composer" with "conductor", specify "conductor" first, then "composer" as conditional.
+Note that, for example, to demote the MB-supplied artist to only appear if no other listed choices are present, blank the artist tag and then add it as a conditional source at the end of the list.

 4. "Include arrangers from all work levels, plus instrument arrangers".
 This will gather together any arranger information from the recording, work or parent works and place it in the "arranger" tag.
 If you want to add arrangers as composers, do so in the previous section.
 (Note that Picard does not natively pick up all arrangers)